robstarbuck/documents/cv/index.md

 ### Frontend Developer
 #### July 2022 - Present, Remote

 **UI development with web-components built in lit.dev**.
-Building a bespoke component library and implementing those components accross Rippl sites and with the help of a brilliant team.
+Building a bespoke component librxxary and implementing those components accross Rippl sites and with the help of a brilliant team.
 Working with native web-components has posed some challenges with a shift away from callbacks to event driven interactions.

 ## [Polecat](https://polecat.com/) - Reputation Management
 ### Frontend Developer